 Most of the time we are stuck in our heads, lost in thoughts.
 And we tend to think of those thoughts as something that is real.
 We don’t see things for what they are, we see our delusional perception of reality.

 Mindfulness is the opposite.
 When we are mindful we are focusing on the thing that we are doing at any given time.
 For instance, when being mindful of breath we are focusing solely on the breath.
 And if we do think thoughts, we remind ourselves that it is just a thought and not reality.

 So what mindfulness means is this: focusing on the present moment and having a clear perception of reality.

 There are many ways we can do this, including:

 - Exercises like yoga

 - Breathing techniques

 - Mindful eating

-As a meditation teacher I often teach beginners mindfulness meditation.
-And there are two different types of mindfulness meditation I teach.
+As a meditation teacher I often teach beginners mindfulness meditation before I teach other methods.
+There are two different types of mindfulness meditation I teach.
 The first is my mindfulness for beginners meditation.
-The second is a more advanced mindfulness meditation.
-These are both great meditations for when you’re just getting started with mindfulness.
+The second is a an extension of the first and helps you to go further in mindfulness.
+These are both great exercises for when you’re just getting started with mindfulness.